Iran says US Navy fired warning flares at its vessels

 The US carrier was "unprofessional and provocative" Friday, the IRGC navy said in a statement Saturday.

-CNN has reached out to the US Navy for a response.
+CNN has asked the US Navy for a response.

 The USS Nimitz and a second American ship dispatched a helicopter near an oil and gas platform and approached Iranian ships, the IRGC navy said.